coalp/Structural-Resolution-in-Prolog/README.md

 When you use your own input programs, you should copy them into the same directory as the source code of the meta-interpreters.
 [Here](http://www.swi-prolog.org/pldoc/man?section=quickstart) is SWI-Prolog's guide to load source files.

 We see example run of meta-interpreters using input files provided in this repository.
+Before you start, make sure you have met the system requirement mentioned ealier and have got a local copy of the repository on your own computer.

 #### Example 1: Vanilla for Structural Resolution

 We use [numeral.pl](numeral.pl) in this example.

 1. Load `numeral.pl` and `vanilla_for_structural_resolution.pl` to SWI-Prolog interactve interpreter.
-For instance, you may double click to open `vanilla_for_structural_resolution.pl` then type `?- [numeral].` to load the `numeral.pl` file.
+For instance, you open `vanilla_for_structural_resolution.pl` with SWI-Prolog then type `?- [numeral].` to load the `numeral.pl` file.

 2. The entry predicate for the meta-interpreter is `clause_tree/1`, which you invoke with a goal that is related to the object (input) program as its argument.
 For instance: the query `?-clause_tree(numeral(X)).` will generate peano numbers.